AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - The 6.6 release introduces a behavior change in the Multi-Cloud Transit Active-Standby Site2Cloud behavior, if the setting is enabled.
 After a failover, when the primary gateway is back up, the traffic is switched over automatically back to the primary Site2Cloud connection.
 This brings more predictability and fits into the model of most on-prem firewalls.
 In 6.6, this behavior cannot be adjusted.
 If Active-Standby is disabled (which is the default setting), there is no behavior change.
 If you have questions about this behavior, please contact your Aviatrix account team.
 - Before 6.6, when BGP ECMP is enabled, routes from different domain can be combined to form ECMP at gateway.
 This is incorrect behavior and is fixed in 6.6, such that only BGP routes from the same domain can be combined for ECMP.
+- Aviatrix no longer supports non-ActiveMesh transit network configurations beginning in release 6.6.
+Aviatrix recommends that if you are running version 6.5 or earlier, you upgrade to version 6.5.1922 or a higher 6.5 version before upgrading to 6.6.

 **Upgrade Behaviors and Restrictions in Release 6.6**